yinloonkhor/yinloonkhor.github.io/porfolio/_posts/2023-12-18-huawei-ict-competition.md

 ## Cloud Computing · Big Data · AI
 📰 [Article](https://www.thestar.com.my/news/education/2024/01/28/utar-students-to-represent-msia)

-I'm excited to share that I had the honour of winning the Grand Prize in the Cloud Track category at the Huawei ICT Competition 2023–2024 APAC – Malaysia, together with my teammates Eddy Lai Thin Jun and Wong Tack Hwa, under the mentorship of Ir Ts Dr Tham Mau Luen.
+I'm excited to share that I had the honour of winning the **Grand Prize in the Cloud Track** category at the **Huawei ICT Competition 2023–2024 APAC – Malaysia**, together with my teammates Eddy Lai Thin Jun and Wong Tack Hwa, under the mentorship of Ir Ts Dr Tham Mau Luen.

-This competition was more than just a test—it was a journey that challenged us to sharpen our theoretical foundations and practical ICT skills in Cloud Computing, Big Data, and Artificial Intelligence (AI).
+This competition was more than just a test—it was a journey that challenged us to **sharpen our theoretical foundations and practical ICT skills in Cloud Computing, Big Data, and Artificial Intelligence (AI)**.
 We dedicated countless hours to mastering the Huawei Cloud ecosystem, diving deep into infrastructure technologies, and applying our learning in a rigorous exam environment that simulated real-world technical scenarios.

 ## 🏅 Achievement:
 - National Grand Prize Winner – Cloud Track